macagua/travelposting_website/README.md

 # add the page with paginates from django cms

-for page the page coming soon should be hidden on the menu and the url is coming-soon
+for page the page coming soon should be hidden on the menu and the url is coming-soon for page Magazine you should create a page but don't show that on the menu the page url is 'magazine'

  ```
 ## Contributing